Sinkhorn Divergences for Unbalanced Optimal Transport: Statistical Complexity of Unbalanced Transport

 Furthermore the rational fraction has the following asymptotics.

 \end{theorem}

-The proof of this result relies on a serie of lemmas that are presented in the appendix.
-In particular, we show that the dual potentials are smooth and belong to a Sobolev space $\Hh^s_\al(\Xx)$, which is a RKHS when $s > \lfloor \tfrac{d}{2} \rfloor$.
-Note that for any fixed dimension $d$, it would suffice to assume that $\C$ and $\phi^*$ are $\Cc^{\lfloor d /2 \rfloor + 1}$.
-We show that the potentials lie in a ball of $\Hh^s_\al(\Xx)$ endowed with its corresponding Sobolev norm, which allows us to apply standard results from the PAC-learning theory in Reproducing Kernel Hilbert Spaces.
+The proof of this result relies on several lemmas presented in Appendix~\ref{appendix-statistical-complexity}.
+In particular, we show dual potentials are smooth and belong to a Sobolev space $\Hh^s_\al(\Xx)$, which is a RKHS when $s > \lfloor \tfrac{d}{2} \rfloor$.
+Note that for a given dimension $d$, it suffices to assume $\C$ and $\phi^*$ are $\Cc^{\lfloor d /2 \rfloor + 1}$.
+We show that the potentials lie in a ball of $\Hh^s_\al(\Xx)$ endowed with its corresponding Sobolev norm, Then we apply standard results from the PAC-learning theory in Reproducing Kernel Hilbert Spaces. \begin{proof} We first start by applying Proposition~\ref{prop-ineq-ot-sob}